jhudsl/OTTR_Template/getting_started.md

 ```

 The spell check results file will be saved to a file called `spell_check_results.tsv`.
-This file should not be pushed to the github repository (it is in the gitignore so this shouldn't happen).
+This file should not be pushed to the GitHub repository (it is in the gitignore so this shouldn't happen).

 ### URL Checking

-Github actions runs a check on all the URLs upon creating a pull request to the `main` branch.
+[GitHub actions](#github-actions) runs a check on all the URLs upon creating a pull request to the `main` branch.
-If it fails, you'll need to go the `Actions` tab of this repository, then find the Github `check_urls` job for the last commit you just pushed.
+If it fails, you'll need to go the `Actions` tab of this repository, then find the GitHub `check_urls` job for the last commit you just pushed.
 Click on `check_urls` and the specific step of `Check URLs` to see a print out of the URLs tested.

 If the URL checker is trying to check something that isn't really a URL or doesn't need to be checked, open up the GitHub actions file: `.github/workflows/url-checker.yml` and add the imposter URL on to the end of the quote with a comma.